Photographic paper: The baryta layer

 The term baryta derives from the name of a common barium sulfate-containing mineral, barite.
 However, the substance used to coat photographic papers is usually not pure barium sulfate, but a mixture of barium and strontium sulfates.
 The ratio of strontium to barium differs among commercial photographic papers, so chemical analysis can be used to identify the maker of the paper used to make a print and sometimes when the paper was made.
 The baryta layer has two functions 1) to brighten the image and 2) to prevent chemicals adsorbed on the fibers from infiltrating the gelatin layer.
 The brightening occurs because barium sulfate is in the form of a fine precipitate that scatters light back through the silver image layer.
-In the early days of photography, before baryta layers were used, impurities from the paper fibers could gradually diffuse into the silver layer and cause an uneven loss of sensitivity (before development) or mottle (unevenly discolour) the silver image (after development).
+In the early days of photography, before baryta layers were used, impurities from the paper fibers could gradually diffuse into the silver layer and cause an uneven loss of sensitivity (before development) or unevenly discolour (mottle) the silver image (after development).